licky-licky/toji-no-miko-translations/docs/md/docs/Itomi_Sayaka_Episodes.md

 **Kofuki:** Huhh?
 If they were that close, the spectrum finder'd tell us.
 **Kofuki:** Man, today's not my day.
 Of all people, why'd you have to follow me around?
 **Sayaka:** It's an order.
 **Kofuki:** Oh, is it really?
 I get that, Sayaka\!
 But whenever you're around, you steal my kills\!
 So just don't do anything today.
-Got that\!?
+Got that\!\?
 **Kofuki:** Nn\!
 In fact, you just head back home already.
 That way, I get all the aradama for me...
 **Sayaka:** There...\!
 Their numbers are a little more than predicted.
 **Kofuki:** Fine by me, the more the merrier\!
 Finally felt like showing yourselves, huh\!